Deciding to Withdraw Money From a Retirement Plan

 She could continue to pay interest on the credit card balance.
 This reader's card comes with a 10-percent annual percentage rate, which means that she'll rack up an interest of $1,000 over the course of a year on a $10,000 balance.
 This assumes that the balance remains even over the course of the year.

 Using a minimum credit card payoff calculator and making the further assumption that the credit card requires a minimum payment of 2.5 percent of the balance each month, our reader would ultimately pay $4,888.25 in interest over 20 years to pay off the car repairs.

 So what's the better deal: pay $3,500 now or $4,888 over 20 years?
-It's a personal choice, but I think the answer lies in paying off the credit card bill over time.
+It's a personal choice, but the answer may lie in paying off the credit card bill over time.
 Incurring a large tax bill should be avoided whenever possible.
 The credit card can be paid off faster whenever extra money is available, or more slowly when finances are tighter.

 What other options does the reader have?
 Many 401(k) and 403(b) plans offer loans to employees, although loans are not permitted against IRAs by law.
 These loans can help her meet short-term financial hardships while avoiding the hefty tax and penalties associated with a withdrawal.
 She might also shop around for a lower interest rate loan, try to earn some extra income, or create a budget to handle the new financial situation.

-Personally, I'd leave the retirement funds for when they'll be needed most: after age 59 1/2, if the taxpayer becomes disabled, or when facing other situations for which a penalty exception applies.
-Massachusetts Insurance Penalty.
+Leave the retirement funds for when they'll be needed most: after age 59 1/2 if the taxpayer becomes disabled, or when facing other situations for which a penalty exception applies.

 Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.